 My plans upon my release is to continue to give back to my community and be a productive member of society, by visiting schools, youth at risk programs, and group homes with the goal of deterring others from making the same mistakes I did.

 Currently, there is a bipartisan bill waiting on a vote in the Senate called The Equal Act,(Eliminating a Quantifiably Unjust Application of the Law) that would do what it’s name states, eliminate the disparity between crack and powder cocaine.
-I believe in speaking things into existence and acting as if it’s already done.
-So when this Equal Act passes into law, I will be filing a motion for a sentence reduction to time served.

 Due to Covid restrictions the prison has been on modified lock down.
 I haven’t been able to give my children a hug or my mother a kiss for over two years.
 I feel that the more than 17 years of incarceration I’ve served is an excessive amount of time for a non-violent drug offense.